That’s it then. You’ve reached the end of your university career. Gone are the days of student life and the preparation for the working world begins.

 If you do manage to secure yourself a permanent position, there are a few extra things you may want to think about before you get stuck into the role.
 These include:

 Unless your parents live near to your chosen place of work, it’s time to start finding yourself somewhere to live.
-Demand for housing is at an all-time high, so the more time you allow yourself find the right place, the better.
+Demand for housing is at an all-time high, so the more time you allow yourself to find the right place, the better.

 Now that you are set to earn an annual salary, you might find you’re able to get a better deal on your bank account.
 This could end up substantially reducing the cost of your student debt.